laysonaljon/event-recommender/README.md

 4. Click on the "Import" tab.

-5. Choose the file `newDB.sql` from the `database` directory in your cloned repository.
+5. Choose the file `new_event.sql` from the `database` directory in your cloned repository.

 6. Click on the "Go" button to import the database structure and data.

    Now, your database is set up and populated with the necessary data.

-### Install NumPy and scikit-learn
+### Install NumPy, and scikit-learn

+1. **Check if Python and pip are installed:**

-1. Open your terminal or command prompt.
+    - Open your terminal or command prompt.

-2. Run the following command to install NumPy:
+    - Run the following command to check if Python is installed:

         ```bash
+        python --version
+        ```

+      If Python is not installed, download and install it from [Python's official website](https://www.python.org/downloads/).

+    - Run the following command to check if pip is installed:

+        ```bash
+        pip --version
+        ```

+      If pip is not installed, you can install it by following the instructions [here](https://pip.pypa.io/en/stable/installation/).

+2. **Install NumPy:**

+    - Run the following command to install NumPy:

+        ```bash
         pip install numpy
         ```

+3. **Install scikit-learn:**

-3. Run the following command to install scikit-learn:
+    - Run the following command to install scikit-learn:

         ```bash
         pip install scikit-learn
         ```

 ### Final Notes

 - Ensure that your XAMPP server is running.
 Start it by opening the XAMPP Control Panel and clicking on the "Start" button for Apache and MySQL.

-- Access your application by visiting [http://localhost/event-recommender](http://localhost/event-recommender) in your web browser.
+- Access your application by visiting [http://localhost](http://localhost) in your web browser.

 Note: The exact steps may vary depending on your system configuration.
-If you encounter any issues, feel free to ask for further assistance!

 **Experience the Future of Event Engagement with our Project!** 🌐🚀